The CEDRA CorporationTM

 will be available for use.
 This toolbar contains a combo-box with

-a menu item called Create DXF File.
+a menu item called Create DXF File which is the command that performs the export.
+The

 Upon activation of the Create DXF File command a dialog box as